Background

 New EU emissions rules which were recently implemented have increased the published CO2 figures for most plug-in hybrid electric vehicles (PHEVs).
 Whilst this change has a limited effect on private vehicle purchases, it does threaten higher company car tax rates for employees, as the benefit in kind (BiK) calculation is based on the CO2 figure.
 The PHEV market in the UK is 80% fleet-weighted due to these low CO2 tax perks, which means this is important for UK benefit handling.

-The Treasury has therefore introduced an ‘easement' to protect most PHEVs by allowing the use of a nominal 1g/km CO2 rating for qualifying models registered between January 1st, 2025 and April 5th, 2028, keeping them in low benefit-in-kind (BIK) tax bands through until 2031.
+The Treasury has therefore introduced an ‘easement' to protect most PHEVs by allowing the use of a nominal 1g/km CO2 rating for qualifying models as per the below requirements:-

 This easement forces the cash equivalent calculation to be based on the ‘electric range’ (the distance the car can travel on battery alone) – this means that this range will need to be entered into P11D Organiser going forward.